refaktor/rye/_sandbox/dartRye/README.md

 2. **Value Types**: Implements Integer, Block, Word, and other value types
 3. **Evaluation Logic**: Implements the simplified evaluator that handles integers, blocks, and builtins
 4. **Builtin Functions**: Implements the "_+" builtin function as an example
+5. **Parser**: Uses a simple tokenizer and parser to convert Rye code into a Block object

 ## Future Improvements

-- Add more value types (strings, decimals, etc.)
+- Add more value types (decimals, etc.)
 - Implement more builtins
-- Add a parser to convert Rye code from text to a series of objects
+- Enhance the parser to support more Rye syntax (nested blocks, etc.)
 - Implement more advanced features like contexts and functions
-- Split the code into multiple files for better organization
+- Add a more sophisticated parser using a library like PetitParser